 Additionally, the card offers a $100 statement credit to be used toward any Delta purchase in the first three months of account opening.
 This card works best for someone who flies frequently and values airline status.

 Compare Blue Delta SkyMiles Amex Credit Card to Other Cards

 There are a wide variety of co-branded airline cards on the market.
 Let’s take a closer look at a few of them.

 The Allegiant World Elite MasterCard from Bank of America offers card members 15,000 bonus points after they spend $1,000 or more on the card within the first 90 days of account opening.
 The card earns three points per dollar spent on Allegiant purchases, including air, hotel, car rental and attractions, and two points per dollar spent on dining, which are decent earning rates.
 The annual fee is $59.

-The Citi / AAdvantage Platinum Select World Elite MasterCard offers new customers a sign-up bonus of 60,000 miles after making the first purchase and charges a $95 annual fee.
-The card earns two miles on eligible American Airlines purchases and offers a 10 percent rebate on redeemed miles (up to 10,000 miles per calendar year).
+The Citi / AAdvantage Platinum Select World Elite MasterCard offers new customers a sign-up bonus of 50,000 miles after making the first purchase and charges a $99 annual fee.
+The card earns two miles on eligible American Airlines purchases.
 It’s a great card for a frequent American Airlines traveler.

 The Skypass Visa Signature card is Korean Air’s co-branded credit card.
 Card members earn double miles by spending directly with Korean Air, but every dollar spent on other purchases earns one mile.
 The card is a decent option for those travelers who frequently fly with Korean Air, but casual flyers would be better off with another card.